constancegb/constancegb.github.io/_portfolio/bloc-jams.md

 ## Explanation

 **Bloc-Jams** is an online ad-free music player.
 It is the first project I completed as a young developer, having only a six-month experience in coding.
 The project is part of my curriculum at Bloc.
-It

 ## Problem